angus-mackenzie/ASD-Notes/ASD03.md

 4. The operating system upgrade has a known issue with the disk array the machine uses for backups.
 5. etc...

+Avoiding Yak Shaving?
-Compromise if necessary
+* Compromise if necessary
-Explore alternate yaks
+* Explore alternate yaks

 ## So we have
 * Undefined system